Strawberry And Rhubarb Jam (No Pectin)

 - Once ready, the jam will be very hot.
 To ensure my jars don’t crack I have very warm water sitting in them for about 10 minutes before the jam is done.
 Tip this out then pour the jam into the spotlessly clean jars, wipe the rims of any excess then seal with a lid.
 Leave to cool slightly on the bench then store in the fridge and use within a couple of months.

-If you would like to make this jam shelf stable see instructions for canning below.
+To make this jam shelf stable see the instructions for canning just ahead of the FAQ below.

-It’s important to use proper canning jars if you intend to make this as a preserving recipe.
-That is jars with separate seals and lids.
+It’s important to use proper canning jars if you intend to make this a shelf stable recipe.
+That is jars with separate seals and lids to ensure a) proper canning and b) they don’t crack in the heat.
 I recommend Ball Mason or Kilner in an 8oz/roughly 250ml size.
-Perfect for gift giving!
+The perfect size for gift giving!

 - Run a knife around the edge inside the jar to get rid of any air bubbles.